universal-ctags/ctags/docs/man/ctags.1.rst

 	(i.e. ``--fields-all=``), all fields are disabled.
 These two combinations are useful for testing.

-	..
-TODO: "to all languages;" instead of "to all fields;" ???

 ``--kinds-<LANG>=[+|-]kinds|*``
 	Specifies a list of language-specific kinds of tags (or kinds) to include in the output file for a particular language, where *<LANG>* is